abuseofnotation/x-notes/notes.md

 Characters
 ===

 Main
 ---

-Alex: (confident) (single-minded) (introverted) Former athlete, prevented from practicing due to an injury.
+Alex: (self-assetive) (single-minded) (introverted) Former athlete, prevented from practicing due to an injury.
 Has panic attacks.
 Aggessive and loud.

-Catherina: (unconfident) (single-minded) (extroverted/creative) An upper class girl who tried and succeeded to juggle between parties, relationships and school - had a huge panic attack that led her to the sanatorium, where she gradually decided to leave all that and just have fun
+Catherina: (self-assertive) (single-minded) (extroverted/creative) An upper-class girl who tried and succeeded to juggle between parties, relationships and school - had a huge panic attack that led her to the sanatorium, where she gradually decided that her thing was actually to leave all ambitions behind and to just have as much fun as possible.

-Maxim (X): (unconfident) (naughty) (extroverted/creative) a timid mathematician, who is searching for his identity among the different people in the sanatorium.
+Maxim (X): (unconfident) (naughty/non-conformist) (extroverted/creative) a timid mathematician, who is searching for his identity among the different people in the sanatorium.

-Anna: (confident) (naughty/non-conformist) (introverted) A Gruzian friend of Catherine from school who always copies her, but is much more immature than her.
+Anna: (unconfident) (naughty/non-conformist) (introverted) A friend of Catherine from school who always copies her, but is much more immature than her.
 A troubled girl who rejects everyone and lives only through books.
 In the sanatorium she strives to get better

-(confident) (single-minded) (extroverted)
+(self-assertive) (single-minded) (extroverted)
 (unconfident) (naughty) (introverted)
-(unconfident) (single-minded) (extroverted)
-(confident) (naughty) (extroverted)
+(self-assertive) (naughty) (extroverted)

 Catherina's friends
 ---

 Sisi and Zenka: Girls who are accepted because they have issues with drugs but feel no need to get high in the sanatorium and instead have sex with each other.

-Nina: an middle-class girl who started receiving panic attacks at 12th grade while studying for her university acceptance exams and tried to kill herself when she was not admitted, doesn't know where she is.
+Nina: (unconfident) (single-minded) (extroverted) an middle-class girl who started receiving panic attacks at 12th grade while studying for her university acceptance exams and tried to kill herself when she was not admitted, doesn't know where she is.

 The bookworms
 ---